hertzmann/hertzmann.github.io/_posts/2020-10-23-planning-and-strategy.md

 Your browser does not support the video tag.
 </video></center>

-I spent a lot of time practicing shading and lighting, and refining my strategies for painting light, often by painting wet-into-wet with digital oil paint:
+I spent a lot of time practicing shading and lighting, and refining my strategies for painting light, often by painting multiple passes:
 <center>
 <video width="640" height="480" controls>
   <source src="../../../images/ipad_timelapse/coffee_table.mp4" type="video/mp4">
 Your browser does not support the video tag.
 </video></center>

+or painting wet-into-wet, mixing digital paint on the canvas:

 <center>
 <img src="../../../images/ipad_paintings/chairs.jpg" alt="Chairs painting">